-Research performed at Oregon State University and several other academic centers shows that although many people take fish oil supplements for heart health, these compounds possess a broad array of benefits, even broader than many medical experts understand.
+Research performed at Oregon State University and several other academic centers show that although many people take fish oil supplements for heart health, these compounds possess a broad array of benefits, even broader than many medical experts understand.
 But the Oregon researchers were particularly interested in its liver benefits.

-The Oregon study used what are called “metabolomics,” an investigation into the metabolites the body produces that indicate the biological influence of omega 3 fatty acids on liver function.
+The Oregon study used what is called “metabolomics,” an investigation into the metabolites the body produces that indicate the biological influence of omega 3 fatty acids on liver function.
 The study also looked at how the processed foods we eat are increasing the incidence of liver fibrosis, inflammation, cirrhosis and liver failure.

 The researchers, who expected to find evidence that fish oil offered a modicum of liver protection, were surprised to discover that its benefits were even more extensive than they anticipated.

 For one thing, they found that DHA supplements can hold off metabolic damage linked to overeating sugar, damaged fats, refined grains (like white flour) and processed red meat (like hot dogs).

 “We were shocked to find so many biological pathways being affected by omega 3 fatty acids,” says researcher Donald Jump.
 “Most studies on these nutrients find effects on lipid metabolism and inflammation.
 Our metabolomics analysis indicates that the effects of omega 3 fatty acids extend beyond that, and include carbohydrate, amino acid and vitamin metabolism.”

 In one aspect of this research, the scientists found that supplementing DHA can shrink the accumulation of proteins implicated in liver fibrosis by more than 65 percent.
 (Liver fibrosis can lead to cirrhosis of the liver and life-threatening liver failure.)